 What are Autotrophs?

 Autotrophic organisms are called "producers" because they create their own food; the word "autotrophic" in Greek means "self-feeding."
 A small number of bacteria, including the ancient Archaea group, are capable of generating food from sulfur or other chemical reactions, but the majority of autotrophs rely on sunlight.
-As a result, they are known as "phototrophs," a group that encompasses the remaining autotrophic bacteria as well as plants.
+As a result, they are known as "phototrophs" or “photoautotroph,” a group that includes the other autotrophic bacteria as well as plants.

 Autotrophs and Photosynthesis

-One of the most common autotrophic behaviors is called "photosynthesis."
-In this process, specialized molecules capture carbon from the air and bind it to water using energy produced from sunlight.
+One of the most common autotrophic processes, "photosynthesis,” uses specialized molecules to capture carbon from the air and bind it with water using energy produced from sunlight.
 Following the standard scientific terminology that molecules using water are known as "hydrates," the resulting carbon compound is known as a "carbohydrate."
 Because it removes free-floating atmospheric carbon and converts it into solid form, this photosynthetic process is known as "carbon fixation."
 The ability to fix carbon is the primary difference between autotrophs and heterotrophs.

 What are Heterotrophs?

 Most types of life, including most bacteria, cannot fix carbon and must obtain their energy by consuming either organic compounds produced by autotrophs or by relying on sulfur or hydrogen reduction.
-There are many heterotroph examples.
+There are many examples of heterotrophs across different trophic levels and ecosystems.
 Animals, including people, are heterotrophs, along with fungi and most single-celled organisms that do not possess a cell nucleus.
 Many autotrophs are capable of consuming the carbohydrates produced by autotrophs, and are therefore part of a larger carbon cycle that encompasses most forms of life.